Skip to main content

 Why do we need a prevention vaccine?

 There are around 7,500 new ovarian cancer cases every year in the UK, and it’s the 6th most common cancer in women.
-Women with faulty BRCA1 genes have a higher ovarian cancer risk, as do, to a lesser extent, women with a faulty BRCA2 gene, versus women without these faulty variants.
+Women with a faulty BRCA1 gene have a higher ovarian cancer risk, as, to a lesser extent, do women with a faulty BRCA2 gene, versus women without these faulty variants.

 Currently, some women with BRCA1/2 mutations who are at very high risk of ovarian cancer are offered surgery to help prevent it.
 But as this surgery can involve the removal of the ovaries and fallopian tubes, it means they are then unable to have children.
 At the same time, many cases of ovarian cancer aren’t picked up until they are at a late stage, when they’re harder to treat